Bristol Science Cafe on the MV Balmoral

 into your email app. with the word ‘subscribe’.

 If you wish, add your name - it would be good to know who you are - but you don’t have to.
 If you add a question, I’ll reply.
 If you wish to unsubscribe later, just repeat with the word ‘unsubscribe’.
-I’ll email you comfirmation.
+I’ll email you confirmation.

 Bob Foster